thirdtank/brut/brutrb.com/brut-js.md

 | `<brut-tracing>`             | Sends observability data back to the server to unify a server-side request with client-side tracing.|

 > [!NOTE]
-> Brut-JS's elements were created only to solve specific issues in the apps Brut was initially used for.
+> BrutJS's elements were created only to solve specific issues in the apps Brut was initially used for.
 > It's hoped that more elements will be added to provide a more feature-complete set of primitives to
 > create client-side enhancements.

 ### Creating Your Own Custom Elements

-Brut-JS includes a base class, [`BaseCustomElement`](/brut-js/api/BaseCustomElement.html), you can use to create your own custom elements with a bit more help, but not too much.
+BrutJS includes a base class, [`BaseCustomElement`](/brut-js/api/BaseCustomElement.html), you can use to create your own custom elements with a bit more help, but not too much.

 The documentation for `BaseCustomElement` has an example, but here are the features you get (noting that